adamsoutar/gbrs/README.md

 cargo run --release ROM_PATH
 ```

-(Replace ROM_PATH with the path to a .gb file)

-## Ports
+## Ports to non-PC platforms

 gbrs is written to be ported to other platforms.
-Its default GUI for Windows,
+Its default GUIs for Windows,
-macOS and Linux is just a module that it doesn't _have_ to use.
+macOS and Linux are just modules that it doesn't _have_ to use.

 You can port [gbrs-core](./core) to almost anything - especially since it
 supports running _without_ the Rust StdLib.